SUNDAY, MARCH 17

 8 a.m. – 4 p.m. | Preconference Programs

-Certified Healthcare Constructor (CHC) Exam Preparation Workshop
+Certified Healthcare Constructor (CHC) Exam Review Program

 This workshop provides test-taking tips and an overview of the topics identified in the CHC content outline as published in the CHC Candidate Handbook, along with practice questions based on the topic outline.
 The class will incorporate interactive polling technology that allows each participant to answer questions and compare his or her answers with averages from others in the class.